credativ/plutono/docs/sources/panels/thresholds.md

 1. Fill in as many fields as you want.
 Only the **T1** fields are required.
    - **T1 -** Both values are required to display a threshold.
      - **lt** or **gt** - Select **lt** for less than or **gt** for greater than to indicate what the threshold applies to.
      - **Value -** Enter a threshold value.
-Grafana draws a threshold line along the Y-axis at that value.
+Plutono draws a threshold line along the Y-axis at that value.
    - **Color -** Choose a condition that corresponds to a color, or define your own color.
      - **custom -** You define the fill color and line color.
      - **critical -** Fill and line color are red.